 Rule 5-2-2d - Have the pregame conference at the center of the field with only the head coach and the lead official, and exercise social distance during the conference.

-- Rule 3-3; 3-4 Require all substitutes awaiting entry to observe social distance. - Rule 4-1 Cloth mask/face covering is permitted for players (no color restrictions). - > Rule 4-1 Gloves are permitted for players (no color restrictions). - ➢ Rule 4-1-1 Long pants are permitted for players.
+- Rule 4-1 Cloth mask/face covering is permitted for players (no color restrictions). - Rule 4-1 Gloves are permitted for players (no color restrictions). - Rule 4-1-1 Long pants are permitted for players.